-articulate an understanding of the experience of loss and grief, in all its complexity, in a variety of life situations.
+Critically assess a range of loss and grief experiences in a variety of life situations.

-Unit approved for the University of Divinity by John Capper on 31 Dec, 2015
+Unit approved for the University of Divinity by Maggie Kappelhoff on 23 Sep, 2020